-Photoshop is the best photo editing tool but it’s only available for Windows and Mac OS X. The only choice for Linux and Chrome OS users is to look for an alternative if they want a good photo editor.
+Photoshop is the best photo editing tool but it’s available only for Windows and Mac OS X. The only choice for Linux and Chrome OS users is to look for an alternative if they want a good photo editor.
 Thankfully, there are some great Photoshop alternatives available for Chromebook.
-There are some capable Chromebook extensions like Pixlr, Polarr, GIMP on rollApp and Sumo Paint that you can use in place of Photoshop.
+There are some capable Chromebook extensions like Pixlr, Polarr, GIMP on rollApp, and Sumo Paint that you can use in place of Photoshop.

 Much of Google’s consumer base for Chromebooks is schools and students.
 They need lightweight, cheap, portable machines, and Chromebook gives them that.
 There are some cool Chromebook tips that you should also check out.